Multilevel Dimension-Independent Likelihood-Informed MCMC for Large-Scale Inverse Problems: Multilevel MCMC

-It is difficult to rigorously verify Assumption \eqref{eq:var_cov_assum} in Proposition \ref{assum_cross}.
-However, it is often observed that the cross-level variance $\Cov( Y_\ell, Y_k )$ rapidly decays to zero in practice, as the Markov chains used for computing $Y_\ell$ and $Y_k$ with $\ell \neq k$ are statistically independent.
-For example, independent Markov chains are constructed in \cite{MIMCMC:JKLZ_2018} and a subsampling strategy of coarse chains are employed in \cite{MCMC:KST_2013} to ensure independence.
-Under this assumption, we are able to reduce the bound on the computational complexity of multilevel MCMC compared to that presented in \cite{MCMC:KST_2013}, which has an extra $|\log\varepsilon|$ factor.
-For any positive values of $\vartheta_{\rm b},\vartheta_{\rm v}$ and $\vartheta_{\rm c}$, the multilevel MCMC approach asymptotically requires less computational effort than single-level MCMC.
-To choose optimal numbers of samples on the various levels, estimates of the IACTs $\tau_\ell$, of the variances $\Var_{\Delta_{\ell,\mell}}(D_\ell)$, and of the computational costs $C_\ell$ are needed.
+It is difficult to rigorously verify Assumption \eqref{eq:var_cov_assum} in Proposition \ref{assum_cross}, but it is often observed that the cross-level variances $\Cov( Y_\ell, Y_k )$ rapidly decay to zero in practice, as the Markov chains used for computing $Y_\ell$ and $Y_k$ with $\ell \neq k$ are statistically independent.
+For example, in \cite{MIMCMC:JKLZ_2018} independent Markov chains are constructed and in \cite{MCMC:KST_2013} a subsampling strategy of the coarser chains is employed to ensure independence.
+Nevertheless, the bound on the computational complexity of multilevel MCMC is reduced under assumption \eqref{eq:var_cov_assum} compared to that presented in~\cite{MCMC:KST_2013}, which has an extra $|\log\varepsilon|$ factor.
+For any positive values of $\vartheta_{\rm b},\vartheta_{\rm v},\vartheta_{\rm c}$, the multilevel MCMC approach asymptotically requires less computational effort than single-level MCMC.
+To choose optimal numbers of samples on the various levels, estimates of the IACTs $\tau_\ell$, the variances $\Var_{\Delta_{\ell,\mell}}(D_\ell)$, and the computational costs $C_\ell$ are needed.
 Such quantities may not be known {\it a priori}, but they can all be obtained and adaptively improved (on the fly) as the simulation progresses.